-The Capital Budget identifies required capital projects and provides a planning schedule as well as a financing plan.
+- The Capital Budget identifies required capital projects and provides a planning schedule as well as a financing plan.
 It includes one-time construction costs for things such as new roads, recreation facilities, new parks, new buildings or building renovations, and utility projects.

 - The Operating Budget includes ongoing operating costs for services or programs such as police, fire, electric, parks operations, public transit, water & sewer, road maintenance, snow removal, libraries, arenas and swimming pools.
-From November 19-24, 2018, City Council members met as Finance Committee to deliberate the 2019-2022 Operating Budget as approved by City Council on December 14, 2020.
+The 2019-2022 Operating Budget was approved by City Council on December 10, 2018 and the review of the 2021-2022 Operating Budget as approved by City Council on December 14, 2020.

 What is the annual operating budget for the City of Lethbridge?